Running at Night: Benefits + 12 Tips from a Run Coach

 2. Wear reflective clothing.

-Increase your visibility for night runs by wearing gear with reflective features.
-Reflective clothing, hats, and accessories will help other pedestrians, bikes, and drivers see you in the dark.
+Increase your visibility for night runs by wearing reflective gear.
+If you are running on trails or in unlit areas, you can also wear a headlamp.
+Reflective apparel like a reflective vest, hat, and accessories will help other pedestrians, bikes, and drivers see you in the dark.
+Flashlights are also helpful for running on trails or areas without street lamps.

 3. Run in well-lit areas.